 Sick Of It All

-'East-West' would jump on the Hardcore & punk revivalist movement of the early 1990s when they signed the act to release Scratch The Surface (1994).
-It wouldn't be until 1997 when their Built To Last release emerged followed soon after by Call To Arms (1999).
-Sick Of It All also took the time for some socialist endeavors when they assisted their Roadie Toby Morse get his act H2O off the ground.
+'East-West' would jump on the hardcore revivalist movement of the early 1990s when they signed the act to release Scratch The Surface (1994).
+It wouldn't be until 1997 when Sick of It All's Built To Last release emerged, followed soon after by Call To Arms (1999).
+Sick Of It All also took the time for some socialist endeavors when they assisted their roadie Toby Morse get his act H2O off the ground.

 2000's Yours Truly received less critical acclaim, while 2003 saw the arrival Life on the Ropes.
 Death to Tyrants (2006), Based on a True Story (2010), XXV Nonstop (2011), The Last Act of Defiance (2014) and Wake the Sleeping Dragon!
 (2018) followed.